ezg27/Tribe-EQ/README.md

 A full stack implementation of a user interface for the equaliser section of a typical mixing console/plugin.
 Through interaction with a RESTful API, it allows for the management of settings through viewing, creating, updating and deleting presets.

-Frontend built with React + hosted on Netlify, corresponding RESTful API built using Go + hosted on Heroku.
+Frontend built with React + hosted on Netlify, corresponding RESTful API built with Go using the web framework Echo, and hosted on Heroku.
 Database hosted with MongoDB/mLab.

 I opted for a typical MVC architecture, allowing for the separation of concerns and ease of unit testing.